 Designed as a whole school approach, Jigsaw provides a comprehensive scheme of learning for Foundation Stage to Year 6.

 Jigsaw consists of 6 Puzzles (half-term units of work) containing 6 Pieces (lessons).
 Each Piece has 2 Learning Intentions.
-One is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education but enhanced to address children’s needs today); and the other is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
-These enhancements mean that our PSHE curriculum is relevant to children living in today’s world as it helps them understand and be equipped to cope with modern issues such as body image, cyber and homophobic bullying and internet safety.
+One is based on specific PSHE learning (covering the non-statutory national framework for PSHE Education as well as the statutory Relationship and Sex Education framework, but enhanced to address Woodfield’s children’s needs today); and the other is based on emotional literacy and social skills (covering the SEAL learning intentions but also enhanced).
+These enhancements mean that our PSHE curriculum is relevant to our children, living in today’s world as it helps them understand and be equipped to cope with modern issues such as body image, cyber and homophobic bullying and internet safety.

 At Woodfield Primary School, our PSHE programme offers many opportunities for spiritual, moral, social and cultural development, as well as contributing significantly to all strands of the British Values agenda.
-SMSC is mapped on every lesson plan and balanced across each year group.
+SMSC is interwoven through lessons as well as through wider opportunities across each year group.